zyedidia/perforator/README.md

 accurate.
 In particular the totals for the main function seem questionable.
 This is due to event multiplexing (explained more below), and for best results you should not profile multiple regions simultaneously.
-In the table above, you can see that it's likely profiling for `main` was disabled while `sum` was running.
+In the table above, you can see that it's likely that profiling for `main` was disabled while `sum` was running.

 ### Groups